 The EcoProTechT Series is the only EcoWater product that uses salt-free water descaling technologies to neutralize hard water.
 This particular device employs the brand’s patented PTT technology.

-In this method, the electrically charged media inside the device’s tank crystallizes hard water molecules.
+In this method, the electrically charged media inside the device’s tank crystallizes the hard water molecules.
 As these molecules can’t stick to any surfaces in their crystal form, they don’t build up in pipes and appliances or cause stains on dishes, laundry, or surfaces.

-Like the water refiners reviewed above, the EcoProTechT Series has a coconut shell carbon block.
+Plus, like the water refiners reviewed above, the EcoProTechT Series has a coconut shell carbon block.
 This filter removes chlorine and chloramines from water.

 The EcoWater saltless descaling system has an up-flow design, unlike the traditional water softeners with down-flow designs.
 Devices with an up-flow design allow more contact time between the water and the softening media, which makes them more effective.